omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 | 30000                            | 2500                        | 0.00003979476293   |
 | 60000                            | 5000                        | 0.00001989738147   |

 Note that this is the cost in relation to an Ethereum transaction that submits a Plasma block.
-The cost incurred by Reddit for handling user transactions on the platform are discussed below.
+The cost incurred by Reddit for handling user transactions on the platform is discussed below.

 ##### Transaction fee charged by OMG and the operator model